Marvellous Mac N Cheese for Baby

 4 oz (around 1/2 cup) uncooked pasta of your choice

-a good handful broccoli florets, chopped
+a good handful frozen peas

 1 1/2 tbsp butter